-Partnership Schools for Liberia (PSL) is a pilot programme run by the Liberian Ministry of Education and selected non-state school operators.
+*Liberian Education Advancement Program (LEAP) is a pilot program run by the Ministry of Education and selected non-state school operators.
 PSL has one overriding mission: to provide every child, regardless of family background or income, access to high-quality education.
 The program is working collaboratively with successful operators to create great schools that are hubs of innovation and educational excellence – with the ultimate aim of rolling out what works across the wider system.

 We have a range of different school operators taking part in the trial, from inside and outside Liberia.
 They bring different experiences to the ways schools can be run in similar contexts, and their inclusion brings a wealth of diversity and allows different models to be used.
 When choosing which operators to work with, we worked with Ark to run a rigorous competitive bidding process, from which seven operators were chosen from a total of 11 bids.
-PSL is the first randomized control trial of public schools under private management in Africa, and the only such project worldwide to incorporate such rigorous evaluation from the very start.
+PSL was the first randomized control trial of public schools under private management in Africa, and the only such project worldwide to incorporate such rigorous evaluation from the very start.
 The operators are:

 - Rising Academies – a group of schools which currently works in Sierra Leone